sauerbraten/graph/README.md

 A thread-safe implementation of a graph data structure in Go.
 See https://en.wikipedia.org/wiki/Graph_(abstract_data_type) for more information.
 This implementation is weighted, but undirected.

+This is the no-storage branch, which can not store values in the graph's vertexes.

 ## Usage